VadimPushtaev/YAPC_Russia_2015_perl_golf/README.md

 Solution can be accepted until _2015-05-17 18:30:00 (GMT+3)_.

-How to code
+How to test
 -----------

-Place your script in `solutions` directory.
+Place your script in the `solutions` directory.

 Run from the root of the repository: